-1. Disconnect the flight battery from the helicopter.

-2. Lower the throttle stick to the lowest position.
-Set all trims to the center position.

-3. Power off the transmitter.

-4. Install the bind plug in the receiver BIND/PROG port (far left side of the receiver).

-5. Connect the flight battery to the ESC.
-The receiver LED flashes, indicating it is in bind mode.

-6. Press and hold the Bind Switch while powering on the transmitter.

-7. The transmitter will beep and the LED will blink.
-Release the Bind Switch.

-8. The helicopter is bound when the LED on the receiver control unit is solid and the transmitter emits 3 rapid, high-pitch tones.
-If the transmitter emits 2 low-pitch tones, the binding procedure was not successful and should be attempted again.

-9. Disconnect the flight battery and power the transmitter off.
+- 1. Disconnect the flight battery from the helicopter. - 2.
+Lower the throttle stick to the lowest position.
+Set all trims to the center position. - 3.
+Power off the transmitter. - 4.
+Install the bind plug in the bind port extension located inside the hatch. - 5.
+Connect the flight battery to the ESC. - 6.
+Press and hold the Bind Switch while powering on the transmitter. - 7.
+The transmitter will beep and the LED will blink.
+Release the Bind Switch. - 8.
+The helicopter is bound when the swashplate responds to control stick movement and the transmitter emits 3 rapid, high-pitch tones.
+If the transmitter emits 2 low-pitch tones, the binding procedure was not successful and should be attempted again. - 9.
+Disconnect the flight battery and power the transmitter off.

 If you encounter problems, obey binding instructions and refer to the troubleshooting guide for other instructions.
 If needed, contact the appropriate Horizon Product Support office.
-For a list of compatible DSM[®] transmitters, please visit www.bindnfly.com.
+For a list of compatible DSM® transmitters, please visit www.bindnfly.com.